Brad Burke, Managing Director

 Quynhmai Nguyen, Senior Director of Operations and Event Planning

-Kerri Smith, Managing Director, OwlSpark and Director of Programs, Rice Alliance for Technology and Entrepreneurship, Rice University
+Kerri Smith, Managing Director, OwlSpark and Associate Managing Director, Rice University

 Kerri J. Smith is the Associate Managing Director for the Rice Alliance.
 Kerri has broad experience in developing programs and strategies that help maximize the success of technology-based startups.
 Her experience includes entrepreneurship, startup acceleration, educational programming, technology licensing, and commercialization.
 During her 14 years at the Houston Advanced Research Center, Kerri provided leadership, oversight, and strategic direction for commercialization and technology transfer initiatives.
 In 2004, Kerri joined Rice University where she currently serves as the Associate Managing Director of the Rice Alliance for Technology and Entrepreneurship, Rice’s flagship initiative for entrepreneurship education and startup formation.
 Additionally, Kerri manages the Rice University startup accelerator (OwlSpark) and the NSF sponsored I-Corps Grant program.
 In all positions, she plays a lead role in encouraging and accelerating the formation of technology-based startups in the areas of energy, clean technology, life science and information technology.